Comparison Between SAT and ACT Tests

 SAT and ACT - Which One Should You Prefer

 Candidates who want to study in colleges of the USA have to appear for either SAT or ACT examination.
 But candidates are often faced with the dilemma as to which of the two examinations is better.
 Candidates always wish to appear for an examination which is easier and hence the probability of a high score is more.
-However, you should select between SAT ACT depending on your strengths and weaknesses.
+However, you should select between the two examinations depending on your strengths and weaknesses.
 Although, the examinations are taken with the common aim of getting admission in a college yet the two examinations are very different from one another.
-To help you select between SAT ACT the various features of the examinations are contrasted in the following section.
+To help you select between the two tests, the various features of the examinations are contrasted in the following section.

 Features of the SAT and ACT Examinations

-While selecting between SAT ACT you should choose the examination that plays to your strengths.
+While selecting between these two examinations you should choose the examination that plays to your strengths.
 Since both the examinations are accepted by the colleges you can choose to appear for the examination that you are more confident in.
 To help you decide as to which examination you should appear for, some of the features of both the examinations are discussed below:

 - Examination structure: Both the examinations are designed to test all that you have learnt in your school.
 The SAT examination comprises 3 main parts which can be divided into the following sections: